Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Empower your business with expert precision – our top-tier bookkeeping service for a seamless financial journey!

-Claiming Tax Deduction on HRA for Two Houses:
+Claiming Tax Deduction on HRA for Two Houses

-• Basic Salary: The basic salary used for the calculation of HRA must be the same for both the houses.
+• Basic Salary: The basic salary used for the calculation of HRA must be the same for both houses.

-• Location of the Houses: The location of both the houses must be considered while calculating the HRA.
-For example, if one of the houses is located in a metropolitan city and the other in a non-metropolitan city, the calculation of HRA for both the houses will be different.
+• Location of the Houses: The location of both houses must be considered while calculating the HRA.
+For example, if one of the houses is located in a metropolitan city and the other in a non-metropolitan city, the calculation of HRA for both houses will be different.

 Consequences of Not Calculating HRA